tansudasli/hadoop-backbone-boilerplate/README.md

         - ssh to machine-2 *manually* and _add_ this into `nano .ssh/authorized_keys` content
         - then conect w/ `ssh hadoop@machine-2` from machine-1 to machine-2 and w/ `ssh hadoop@machine-3` to machine-3

-<br>After this, machine-1 (which has nameNode) can ssh to machine-2 and machine-3 wothout password!
+<br>After this, machine-1 (which has nameNode) can ssh to machine-2 and machine-3 without password!

 <br>on nameNode<br>